by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Luthor glanced at a view of the Earths below.
 “I’ll miss the old Earth,” he said, considering what would happen if it came to that.
 “Maybe I’ll even light a candle for it on the anniversary of its destruction.”
 He laughed uproariously at this while Brainiac remained silent as ever.
-He missed the old Brainiac suddenly; at least he was able to revel in the mayhem rather than simply calculate loss numbers.
+He suddenly found himself nostalgic over the loss of the old, green-skinned Brainiac; at least he had been able to revel in the mayhem rather than simply calculate loss numbers.

 But that was enough of sentimental thoughts.
 He turned back to the monitors that watched the events on the worlds below.
 “No, this doesn’t change a thing.
 Let the heroes try and take the worlds back.
 They’ll soon realize our stronghold is unbreakable!”